splunk/splunk-operator/docs/SmartStore.md

  * Already existing indexes data should be migrated from local storage to the remote store as a pre-requisite before configuring those indexes in the Custom Resource of the Splunk Operator.
 For more details, please see [Migrate existing data on an indexer cluster to SmartStore](https://docs.splunk.com/Documentation/Splunk/latest/Indexer/MigratetoSmartStore#Migrate_existing_data_on_an_indexer_cluster_to_SmartStore).

 SmartStore configuration involves indexes, volumes, and the volume credentials.
 Indexes and volume configurations are configured through the Custom Resource specification.
-However, the volume credentials are configured securely in a Kubernetes secret object, and that secret object is referred by the Custom Resource with SmartStore volume spec, through `SecretRef`
+The credentials for accessing the volume can either be done through roles or static credential.
+For roles these can be configured via service accounts or annotations.
+For static keys the volume credentials are configured securely in a Kubernetes secret object, and that secret object is referred by the Custom Resource with SmartStore volume spec, through `SecretRef`

 ## Storing Smartstore Secrets
-Here is an example command to encode and load your remote storage volume secret key and access key in the kubernetes secret object: `kubectl create secret generic <secret_store_obj> --from-literal=s3_access_key=<access_key> --from-literal=s3_secret_key=<secret_key>`
+Here is an example command to encode and load your static remote storage volume secret key and access key in the kubernetes secret object: `kubectl create secret generic <secret_store_obj> --from-literal=s3_access_key=<access_key> --from-literal=s3_secret_key=<secret_key>`

 Example: `kubectl create secret generic s3-secret --from-literal=s3_access_key=iRo9guRpeT2EWn18QvpdcqLBcZmW1SDg== --from-literal=s3_secret_key=ZXvNDSfRo64UelY7Y4JZTO1iGSZt5xaQ2`

 ## Creating a SmartStore-enabled Standalone instance
+1. Configure remote store credentials by either:
+   * Configure role based credentials via service account or annotations, or
-1. Create a Secret object with Secret & Access credentials, as explained in [Storing SmartStore Secrets](#storing-smartstore-secrets)
+   * Create a Secret object with Secret & Access credentials, as explained in [Storing SmartStore Secrets](#storing-smartstore-secrets)
 2. Confirm your S3-based storage volume path and URL.
 3. Confirm the name of the Splunk indexes being used with the SmartStore volume.
 4. Create/Update the Standalone Customer Resource specification with volume and index configuration (see Example below)